cellgeni/nf-scautoqc/README.md

 ### Expand input options

 * Current version of pipeline is able to take STARsolo outputs only.
-* This expansion will allow user to specify the input type whether it is Cellranger or STARsolo input.
+* This expansion will allow user to specify the input type whether it is Cell Ranger or STARsolo input.
-* For Cellranger inputs, the pipeline will be able to run Velocyto and Cellbender without specifying anything additionally.
+* For Cell Ranger inputs, the pipeline will be able to run Velocyto and Cellbender without specifying anything additionally.

 ### Smart memory allocation